resque/resque/README.markdown

 If Resque workers processed jobs themselves, it'd be hard to whip them into shape.
-Let's say one is using too much memory: you send it a signal that says "shutdown after you finish processing the current job," and it does so.
+Let's say one is using too much memory: you send it a signal that says "shutdown after you finish processing the current job" and it does so.
 It then starts up again - loading your entire application environment.
 This adds useless CPU cycles and causes a delay in queue processing.